kenatiod/MUT/Understanding Machine Understanding.md

 - **2020s**: AI continues to evolve with advancements in deep learning, reinforcement learning, and large language models, impacting various industries and daily life.

 Around the same time, Alan Turing developed the idea of a universal computing machine that could perform any conceivable mathematical computation if represented as an algorithm.
 The concept of the Turing machine provided a theoretical framework for both computation and AI.
 In 1950, Turing published his seminal paper Computing Machinery and Intelligence, which proposed an empirical test, the Turing Test, for determining if a machine can demonstrate intelligent behavior indistinguishable from that of a human.
-Although the validity and adequacy of the Turing Test has been debated, it remains an important milestone in the history of AI (Turing 1950).
+Although the validity and adequacy of the Turing Test has been debated, it remains an important milestone in the history of AI (Turing, 1950).

 ![ Insert Fig. 1.1.4 -- portrait of Alan Turing](https://github.com/kenatiod/MUT/blob/main/Fig-1-1-4.png)